hossainsiam133/Web-Development/README.md

 ├── django-projects/    # Full Django applications <br>
 └── README.md <br>

+---

-🚀 How to Run
+🚀 How to Run <br>
-Django Projects
+Django Projects <br>
-Navigate into a Django project folder: cd django-projects/project_name
+1. Navigate into a Django project folder: <br>
+   cd django-projects/project_name

-Create and activate a virtual environment: python -m venv env source env/bin/activate
+2. Create and activate a virtual environment: python -m venv env source env/bin/activate

-Install dependencies:
+3. Install dependencies:
    pip install -r requirements.txt

-Run the development server:
-python manage.py runserver
+4. Run the development server: python manage.py runserver

+---
 💡 Contributing
 Want to improve or add new features?
 Feel free to fork the repository, create a new branch, and submit a pull request.
+---
 📜 License
 This repository is open-source and available under the MIT License.
+---
 🙌 Acknowledgments
 Thanks to open-source communities and contributors for inspiration, tools, and resources.
+---
 📞 Contact
 For questions, suggestions, or collaboration:
 Email: cpsiam221@gmail.gmail.com
 LinkedIn: [YourLinkedInProfile](https://www.linkedin.com/in/siam-hossain-33305a25b/)